fdsouza27/portfolio/README.md

 - Reviewed predictive models to identify the best approach for heart attack prediction & provided reports on the findings.

 **Manipal – Government of Karnataka Bio-incubator MedTech Hackathon**  *(Sep 2022 – Oct 2022)*
-- Collaborated in developing a Technology Readiness Level (TRL) - II healthcare prototype to streamline nursing tasks and enhance patient monitoring in Tier II and Tier III hospitals, with a primary focus on visualization using RStudio and Shiny.
+- Collaborated in developing a **Technology Readiness Level (TRL) - II healthcare prototype** to streamline nursing tasks and enhance patient monitoring in Tier II and Tier III hospitals, with a primary focus on visualization using **RStudio and Shiny**.
-- Shortlisted among the top 10 ranking teams in an All-India MedTech Hackathon.
+- Shortlisted among the **top 10 ranking teams** in an All-India MedTech Hackathon.